stacks-archive/blockstack.org/CONTRIBUTING.md

 When contributing to Blockstack's documentation, you should edit the documentation source files in [the `/app/` directory of the `master` branch](https://github.com/blockstack/blockstack.org/tree/master/app).

-**Prerequisites:** Make sure you have [git-flow downloaded](https://github.com/petervanderdoes/gitflow-avh/wiki/Installation) on your machine.
-[Here is a cheatsheet](https://danielkummer.github.io/git-flow-cheatsheet/) to familiarize yourself with the command line tool.

 Adhering to the following process is the best way to get your work included in the project:

 1. [Fork](https://help.github.com/fork-a-repo/) the project, clone your fork,